jankstar/rtf2pdf/README.md

 - extract the text from a PDF
 -- if the PDF contains text, this text will be extracted directly.
--- if the PDF is a scanned text, the JPG of each page will be extracted, converted to a TIFF (via ghostscript as a batch) and then then converted to text via Tesseract OCR
+-- if the PDF is a scanned text, the JPG of each page will be extracted, converted to a TIFF (via ghostscript as a batch) and then converted to text via Tesseract OCR
 - convert the file from/to base64